Skip to content

 Tip

-1. Open up the example_app/models.py file and read through the example tables.
+1. Open the example_app/models.py file and review the example tables.

 simmate database update

-3. Check the output of your update command.
-You should see that your new app was detected and that your tables were added.
+4. Verify the output of your update command.
+You should see that your new app and tables have been added.

 Migrations for 'example_app':